Sugar Substitutes for Baking: The 101 and why I use them

 You might have also noticed that I do not, nor have I ever, included artificial sweeteners in the macros when calculating the nutrition facts for a recipe.
 Why you might ask?
 Let me explain!

-For example, if we take the high end of what research says is actually absorbed (0.2 calories per gram) and we had a recipe that had 1/4 cup (48g) of Swerve sweetener, that would mean that the Swerve only added 9.6 calories to the ENTIRE recipe (not just per serving).
-If you are diligently tracking for a specific goal or reason, it might be worth the extra step to include those calories into your overall recipe.
-However, for the majority of us, it will not make a difference, thus not worth the extra task of estimating and calculating the Swerve’s impact.
+For example, if we take the high end of what research says is actually absorbed (0.2 calories per gram) and we had a recipe that had 1/4 cup (48g) of sweetener, that would mean that the sugar substitute only added 9.6 calories to the ENTIRE recipe (not just per serving).
+If you are very diligently tracking for a specific goal like bodybuilding, it may be worth the extra step to include those calories into your overall recipe.
+But honestly I don’t even think it’s worth the mental headache for that.
+And for the majority of us, it really will not make a slick of difference in the grand scheme of things.

 You Decide